aristanetworks/cloudvision-apis/docs/content/rpcs/getall.md

 `GetAll` fetches (and optionally filters) all resource instances.

-For the filtering options available, see the *Filtering* section.
+For the filtering options available, see the [Filtering](/cloudvision-apis/rpcs/filtering) section.
-These are the same for `Subscribe`.
+These filtering options are the same for [Subscribe](/cloudvision-apis/rpcs/subscribe).

+This RPC is effectively a full-table-scan so the time to complete depends on the amount of data the resource reflects.
+However, being a streaming API, this RPC will return the first message as soon as it is available without any buffering.

 #### RPC Definition